mossyhobbit/mossyroo/README.md

-- 👋 Hi, I’m @mossyroo
+- 👋 Hi, I’m @mossyhobbit
-- 👀 I’m interested in ... streaming and finding new fun things to try
+- 👀 I’m interested in ... drawing and finding new fun things to try
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... mossyhobbit@ proton.me

 <!---
 mossyroo/mossyroo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.